learn-co-curriculum/css-column-structure-using-floats/README.md

 ## Learning Goals

-- How to float elements
+- Identify how to float elements
-- Float behavior
+- Identify float behavior
-- Troubleshooting float issues
+- Troubleshoot float issues
-- A pattern for creating column structure using floats
+- Determine a pattern for creating column structure using floats
-- Centering our layout with a wrapper (container)
+- Center our layout with a wrapper (container)

 ## Introduction